-Kenneth L. Davis, MD, was named CEO and President of the Mount Sinai Health System in September 2013.
+Kenneth L. Davis, MD, was named President and Chief Executive Officer of the Mount Sinai Health System in September 2013.
 For the decade prior to that, he served as President and CEO of The Mount Sinai Medical Center and during his tenure, he and Peter W. May, Chairman of the Boards of Trustees, launched what has been characterized as one of the largest financial turnarounds in academic medicine.
 The Medical Center grew in both scope and ambition, entering a new era of innovation in collaborative research, education, and clinical care.

 A Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai, Dr. Davis received his bachelor’s degree from Yale College, from which he graduated magna cum laude and phi beta kappa.
 He received his medical degree from Mount Sinai School of Medicine and was valedictorian.
 He completed an internship, residency, and fellowship in psychiatry and pharmacology, respectively, at Stanford University Medical Center, and thereafter won a career development award from the Veterans Administration to pursue his research in cholinergic mechanisms and neuropsychiatric diseases.